 If you do even an ounce of research you will soon notice that the list of foods to avoid while breastfeeding could go on for miles.
 A new mother might feel discouraged by noticing her favorite meals slowly diminishing for fear of upsetting her baby.
 The truth is that every baby is different and under normal situations no single food can be scratched out across the board.
-In fact, most babies tolerate all foods rather easily.
+In fact, most babies tolerate all foods rather easily and new research even shows most mom’s can safely have a drink or two while breastfeeding and caffeine is typically OK too.

 It is common for babies to be fussy in the first few months so don’t be so quick to blame your diet.
 However, if you suspect your baby is unnecessarily unhappy, a simple change to your diet could solve all your problems.